-When can I buy the Royole FlexPai, and how much does it cost?
+Where can I buy the Royole FlexPai, and how much does it cost?

 Officially, the company will sell the phone via flash sales in China.
 Pricing starts at 8,999 yuan (~$1291) for the 6GB/128GB model, 9,998 yuan (~$1434) for the 8GB/256GB version, and 12,999 yuan (~$1864) for the 8GB/512GB variant.

 In addition, as we mentioned earlier, the company is selling a version of the FlexPai worldwide on its main site as a “developer edition.”
 It’s priced at $1,318 for the 6GB/128GB version, and at $1,460 for the 8GB/256GB edition.
-All of these versions are supposed to ship sometime in late December.

 Believe it or not, this seems like both a real device and a stunt to us.
 There’s little doubt Royole will release the FlexPai.
 Based on our hands-on demo, this foldable phone is very much a first-generation product.
 In fact, it sounds like more like a prototype the company decided to sell, just to get a jump on Samsung, LG, and Huawei — and lay claim to launching the world’s first foldable smartphone.